christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 There was a Central Asian tribe called the Yuezhi.
 They were also called the Asii (the Asa-people), also recorded as Asii, Osii, Ossii, Asoi, Asioi, Asini or Aseni.
 Asii = Asa = the Lords.
 The title "Julius" is the Roman-Latin pronunciation of a title that in its Central Asian Tocharian form was Asii (the Asa-people).
 It is the western branch of the same "Asa" tree.
 This is the same root as the Egyptian Asar (Osiris), Sanskrit (Asura/Lord, later demonized by Brahmin orthodoxy), Avestan Ahura (Lord, as in Ahura Mazda), Old Persian Asa (Lord, ruler), Thracian/Phrygian (Asa/Lord, god), Etruscan Aesar (God), Norse Aesir (The chief gods Odin, Thor, etc.), Celtic Esus (Lord who was crucified in Gallic myth), Tocharian As- (lord).
 Asa (Lord) is a cognate of Arya (Noble).
 It is the self-designation of the ruling elite.

+The “Yuezhi” are the “Iudii”/”Jove” (also Yehuda or Judah) tribe—the same Scythian-Celtic priestly class.

 The Tocharians or Asii spoke a language close to Celtic and the title "Caesar" existed in the Celtic world at least 50–100 years before Julius Caesar was born.
 It was not a Roman family name.
 It was a Celtic chieftain title (https://en.wikipedia.org/wiki/Caesorix https://en.wikipedia.org/wiki/Caesarus)

 The Galatians in ancient Anatolia were Celtic and worshiped Esus who was a dying-and-rising god who was crucified.
 He was associated with carpentry and part of a trinity.
 The Celtic word Esus ("Lord") is the exact cognate of Asa (the root of Yuezhi/Asii).